What You’ll Learn 🎥

 DS-CAM-600

-The DS-CAM-600 is a high-speed Gigabit-Ethernet camera with following key data:
+The DS-CAM-600 is a high-speed Gigabit Ethernet camera with the following key specifications:

 600fps @ VGA (640x480)